babylonchain/babylonchain.github.io/docs/user-guides/btc-staking-testnet/finality-providers/eots-manager.md

 eotsd start --home /path/to/eotsd/home
 ```

-This will start the rpc server at the address specified in the configuration
+This will start the EOTS rpc server at the address specified in `eotsd.conf` under
-file `eotsd.conf` under the `RpcListener` field, which has a default value
+the `RpcListener` field, which is by default set to `127.0.0.1:12582`.
+You can change
-of `127.0.0.1:12582`.
-You can change this value in the configuration file or override
+this value in the configuration file or override this value and specify a custom
-this value and specify a custom address using the `--rpc-listener` flag.
+address using the `--rpc-listener` flag.

 ```bash
 eotsd start